sanjoydasjoy/Networking/Address Resolution.md

 When your device knows the IP address but needs the MAC address, it uses:

 - For IPv4:
-  ARP (Address Resolution Protocol) – sends a broadcast asking “Who has this IP?”
+  ARP (Address Resolution Protocol) is used to resolve an IP address to a MAC address by sending a broadcast request.

 - For IPv6:
-  ICMPv6 (Neighbor Discovery) – works similarly to ARP but designed for IPv6 networks
+  Neighbor Discovery Protocol (NDP), which uses ICMPv6 messages, is used for the same purpose but with additional functions (like router discovery).